-The Tax Relief and Health Care Act of 2006 (section 406) (PL 109-432) created section 7623(b) of the Code.
+The Tax Relief and Health Care Act of 2006 (section 406) (P.L.
+109-432) created section 7623(b) of the Code.
 This section set a new framework for the consideration of whistleblower submissions and established the Whistleblower Office within the IRS to administer that framework.
 Operating at the direction of the Commissioner of the IRS, the Whistleblower Office coordinates with other divisions of the IRS, analyzes information submitted, and makes award determinations.
 The statute provides that the Whistleblower Office may investigate the claim itself or assign it to the appropriate IRS office for investigation.
-The Whistleblower Office does not currently investigate claims itself.
+After an initial review, the Whistleblower Office assigns claims to the appropriate IRS office for investigation.